firepicaso/bookstore_react/README.md

 - [📝 License](#license)

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 Bookstore App <a name="about-project"></a>

-This is a SPA webapp showcasing a calcular made with React and Redux
+This is a SPA webapp showcasing a bookstore app which allows user to add and remove books and Bookstore API, made with React and Redux

 ## 🛠 Built With <a name="built-with"></a>